CDCgov/prime-reportstream/prime-router/docs/docs-deprecated/playbooks/dependabot-updates.md

 1. Identify what places in the code the library is used then identify if the unit, integration and/or smoke tests provide enough coverage to verify the update does not break the baseline.
 If the tests do not provide proper coverage then you MUST manually test as necessary to verify the library update BEFORE merging the update.
 When in doubt ask!
-1. If not further testing is required then you can merge in the PR in GitHub
+1. If no further testing is required then you can merge in the PR in GitHub
    1. Go to [Pull Requests](https://github.com/CDCgov/prime-reportstream/pulls) in Github and find the original branch (i.e. com.googlecode.libphonenumber-libphonenumber-8.12.31)
    2. Go to the Files changed tab click Review changes
    3. Leave a brief comment (i.e. "tested locally"), select Approve and click Submit review